itb-community/ITB-ModUtils/README.md

 * `pawnTrackedHook( mission, pawn )`

-	Fired when `modApiExt` becomes aware of the pawn and beings tracking it.
+	Fired when `modApiExt` becomes aware of the pawn and begins tracking it.
 This is usually at the very start of the mission (for pre-existing pawns), or as soon as the pawn is spawned on the board.

 * `pawnUntrackedHook( mission, pawn )`